 Sediment produced by erosion occurring in channels is not estimated by RUSLE2.
 This General Permit controls channel erosion by requiring engineered conveyance of up gradient run-on water, channel and streambank erosion control, and peak flowrate and volume controls.

-Other TDMLs addressed in this section assign waste load allocations (WLAs) to Responsible Dischargers in one of the following ways:
+Other TDMLs addressed in this Section assign waste load allocations to Responsible Dischargers in one of the following ways:

-A fixed concentration-based WLA as a solution of effluent, where a concentration-based WLA is assigned directly to Responsible Dischargers at the point of discharge;
+A fixed concentration-based waste load allocation as a solution of effluent, where a concentration-based waste load allocation is assigned directly to Responsible Dischargers at the point of discharge;

-A fixed concentration-based WLA as dry-weight sediment, where a concentration-based WLA is assigned directly to Responsible Dischargers at the point of discharge;
+A fixed concentration-based waste load allocation as dry-weight sediment, where a concentration-based waste load allocation is assigned directly to Responsible Dischargers at the point of discharge;

-A hardness-based floating concentration WLA, where the WLA is hardness dependent on receiving water;
+A hardness-based floating concentration waste load allocation, where the waste load allocation is hardness dependent on receiving water; or,

-A WLA that assigned both a mass-based WLA and a concentration-based WLA
+A waste load allocation that assigned both a mass-based waste load allocation and a concentration-based waste load allocation

-Concentration-based WLAs, where applicable, were translated into numeric action levels (NALs) or numeric effluent limitations (NELs) for Responsible Dischargers to comply with.
+Concentration-based waste load allocations, where applicable, were translated into numeric action levels or numeric effluent limitations for Responsible Dischargers to comply with.

 i.
 Ballona Creek Metals TMDL